A Latent Variable Framework for Scaling Laws in Large Language Models: Introduction

 with compute, number of floating point operations (FLOPs), often approximated by $6st$ for transformer models~\citep{kaplan2020scalinglawsneurallanguage} and $A=e^a,B=e^b$ to ensure positivity.
 Variants of this scaling law have been validated across several settings and remain a standard tool for forecasting performance and planning compute budgets \citep{kaplan2020scalinglawsneurallanguage,owen2024predictable,gadre2024languagemodelsscalereliably,choshenhitchhiker}.

 These classical formulations, however, do not match the realities of contemporary LLM development.
 They focus almost exclusively on validation loss rather than on downstream performance across benchmarks that actually measure capabilities of interest.
 Meanwhile, hundreds of open models now exist, spanning diverse architectures, training pipelines, and design choices, and benchmarks probe distinct, yet correlated, facets of ability.
 In this setting, the simple power law above cannot capture the joint dependence structure induced by heterogeneous model families, multi-dimensional capabilities, and task-level performance. \citet{ruan2024observational} attempt to address this by embedding performance into a low-dimensional capability space and fitting family-specific scaling laws.
-But the approach assigns a separate scaling coefficient to each family–benchmark pair, producing a high-dimensional and difficult-to-interpret model; this formulation leads to poor fit and weak prediction performance. \citet{polo2024sloth} propose a different latent-skill framework with structural sharing across benchmarks, yet no consistency guarantees are provided for the resulting estimators, which limits their use in downstream statistical analysis.
+But the approach assigns a separate scaling coefficient to each family–benchmark pair, producing a high-dimensional and difficult-to-interpret model; this formulation leads to poor fit and weak prediction performance. \citet{polo2024sloth} propose a different latent-skill framework with structural sharing across benchmarks, yet no consistency guarantees are provided for the resulting estimators, which limits their use in downstream statistical analysis. { Due to space limitations, we provide additional related work in Appendix A of the online supplementary material.}